 Every verdict changed some aspects of patent law or another.
-While some shaped the laws on the patentability of genetically modified organisms, others redefined the criteria for patent eligibility.
-Some others questioned the patentability of abstract ideas, natural phenomena, and laws of nature, while others shaped the law on the patentability of artificially created genes.
-Some of the most notable decisions in the list were focused on the patentability of inventions related to software, be it in the form of claims or an intermediate step in the process or perhaps, the patent eligibility of subject matter in the form of software, even if the claims cover an abstract idea in the first place.
+While some shaped the laws on the patentability of genetically modified organisms, others redefined the criteria for the determination of patent eligibility.
+Some others questioned the patentability of abstract ideas, natural phenomenon, and laws of nature, while another shaped the law on the patentability of artificially created genes.
+Some of the most notable decisions in the list were focused on the patentability of inventions related to software, be it in the form of claims or an intermediate step in the process or perhaps, the patent eligibility of subject matter in form of software, even if the claims cover an abstract idea in the first place.

 Not just this, there were few other noteworthy patent infringement cases in the history of US patent laws too, which shaped the decisions on – the invalidation of patents (in case they’re vague), the scenarios in which an injunction could (and could not) be issued, the difference between the repair and reconstruction of a patented product, and most importantly, the doctrine of patent exhaustion and its scope.